Lam Manyee

 Lam Manyee (林敏怡) is a Chinese composer and music producer from Hong Kong.

 Early life

 On 10 September 1950, Lam was born in Hong Kong.

 Education

 Lam graduated from the University of Hong Kong in psychology and sociology.
 Later she studied piano at the Santa Cecilia Conservatory in Rome from 1973 until 1976 with Franco Evangelisti and composition at the Hochschule für Musik Freiburg with Brian Ferneyhough.
+In 2009, she also gained qualification as a naturopathic practitioner.

 Career

 Lam is a composer in Hong Kong and the United States.
 Lam has composed for orchestra, ballet and solo instrument.
 Lam has also composed over 50 film scores, music for TV and over 150 pop songs.

 Works

 This is a partial list of Lam's works.